UT-ADL/autoware_mini/README.md

 * simple and pedagogical --> simple Python nodes and ROS 1
 * easy to implement machine learning based approaches --> Python

 It is not production-level software, but aimed for teaching and research.
-At the same time we have validated the software with a real car in a real traffic in the city center of Tartu, Estonia.
+At the same time we have validated the software with a real car in real traffic in the city center of Tartu, Estonia.

 ## Architecture